httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 A client that fetches a document that likely consists of multiple HTTP resources (e.g., HTML) SHOULD assign the default urgency level to the main resource.
-This convention allows servers to refine the urgency using knowledge specific to the web-site (see {{merging}}).
+This convention allows servers to refine the urgency using knowledge specific to the website (see {{merging}}).

 The lowest urgency level (7) is reserved for background tasks such as delivery of software updates.
-This urgency level SHOULD NOT be used for fetching responses that have impact on user interaction.
+This urgency level SHOULD NOT be used for fetching responses that have any impact on user interaction.

 ## Incremental

-The incremental parameter (`i`) takes an sf-boolean as the value that indicates if an HTTP response can be processed incrementally, i.e., provide some meaningful output as chunks of the response arrive.
+The incremental (`i`) parameter takes an sf-boolean as the value that indicates if an HTTP response can be processed incrementally, i.e., provide some meaningful output as chunks of the response arrive.